jonrau1/ElectricEye/README.md

 - If you choose to build and run ElectricEye without the IAC on your own and use an existing VPC or, in the future, decide to build internet-facing services in the ElectricEye VPC you may run into Shodan.io false positives.
 The `socket` python module will use the DNS servers available to them; getting the IPv4 address for a DNS name (from RDS or ES endpoints for example) in your VPC will return the private IP address and lead to false positives with Shodan

-- No way to dynamically change Severity.
+- ~~No way to dynamically change Severity.
 All Severity Label's in Security Hub come from a conversion of `Severity.Normalized` which ranges from 1-100, to modify these values you will need to fork and modify to fit your organization's definition of severity based on threat modeling and risk appetite for certain configurations.
-As of 12 MAR 2020, `Severity.Label` was introduced to make the labeling easier, but there is still no way to change this.
+As of 12 MAR 2020, `Severity.Label` was introduced to make the labeling easier, but there is still no way to change this.~~ You can now use the `BatchUpdateFindings` API to create rules to dynamically change your finding's severity among other values.

 - No tag-based scoping or exemption process out of the box.
 You will need to manually archive these, remove checks not pertinent to you and/or create your own automation to automatically archive findings for resources that shouldn't be in-scope.